chenxuan520/vim-fast/README.en.md

 ## QA

-- Is there an nvim version?
+1. is there an nvim version?

    - nvim can be installed via nvim.sh for now, the lua configuration version will take some time

-- My system doesn't support it.
+2. my system doesn't support it

    - You can raise an issue or make your own mr

-- PlugInstall appears # unsafe repository git config --global --add safe.directory
+3. plugInstall appears # unsafe repository git config --global --add safe.directory

    - git config --global --add safe.directory "*"

-- xshell,tmux opens with confusing colours
+4. xshell,tmux opens with confusing colours

-  - xshell in "Tools" -> "Options" -> "Advanced" -> "Use natural colours", turn it on and restart xshell
+   - xshell "tools" -> "options" -> "advanced" -> "use natural colours", turn it on and restart xshell

-  - tmux can currently only switch the theme to onedark and turn off termguicolors, set let g:onedark_termcolors=256
+   - tmux currently only switches the theme to onedark and turns off termguicolors, set let g:onedark_termcolors=256

-- Do you need root or sudo access?
+5. Do you need root or sudo privileges?

-  - If vim-fast has been installed on the machine before or the corresponding software is already installed, you don't need sudo, otherwise you need sudo to install the package
+   - If vim-fast has been installed on the machine before or if all the corresponding software is already installed, you don't need sudo, otherwise you need sudo to install the package.

-- I want to customize the dashboard content when Vim starts
+6. I want to customize the dashboard content when Vim starts

-  - Get the pattern representation [Spring Boot banner online generation tool](https://www.bootschool.net/ascii)
+   - Get the pattern representation [Spring Boot banner online generation tool](https://www.bootschool.net/ascii), choose the type 'ANSI Shadow'

-  - Get the Vim form [NvDashboardHeaderMaker](https://xflea.github.io/nv-dashboard-header-maker/)
+   - Get the Vim form [vim-dashboard-header-make](https://chenxuan520.gitee.io/chenxuanweb/header.html) (took a bit of time to do this myself, as I don't write much front-end and the graphics are rather poor)

-  - Modify the custom header
+   - Copy the result to .vimrc

-    > Put in .vimrc
-    >
-    > let g:dashboard_custom_header=[
-    >
-    > Put the contents of the result here (excluding the first and last lines, preceding each line with \)
-    >
-    > ]

-- E1208: -complete used without allowing argumentsPress ENTER or type command to continue
+7. appears E1208: -complete used without allowing argumentsPress ENTER or type command to continue

-  - Go to the coc.nvim plugin directory and git reset --hard v0.0.81
+   - Go into the coc.nvim plugin directory and git reset --hard v0.0.81

    - Or edit coc.vim to remove line 438 from the error file

-- I want to change the pre-generated code for a specific Vim file
+8. I want to change the pre-generated code for a specific Vim file

    - Find the corresponding file in `~/.vim/ftplugin` and change the contents of comment.vim

 ## Help